ritchieng/deep-learning-wizard/docs/deep_learning/boosting_models_pytorch/lr_scheduling.md

 - If we set $\eta$ to be a **large value** $\rightarrow$ learn too much (rapid learning)
     - Unable to converge to a good local minima (unable to effectively gradually decrease your loss, overshoot the local lowest value)
 - If we set $\eta$ to be a **small value** $\rightarrow$ learn too little (slow learning)
-    - May take too long or unable to convert to a good local minima
+    - May take too long or unable to converge to a good local minima

 ## Need for Learning Rate Schedules
 - Benefits